radiovisual/cheatsheets/git.md

 See: [Setting your username in Git](https://help.github.com/articles/setting-your-username-in-git/)

 ###Removing Files & Directories From a Repo

-To Remove a file from a commit (and delete it from the filesystem):
+To remove a file from a commit (and delete it from the filesystem):
 ```
 git rm file1.txt
 ```